Ancient Linzi

-Linzi (臨淄 (Línzī)) was the capital of the ancient Chinese state of Qi during the Zhou dynasty.
+Linzi (臨淄 (Línzī)) was the capital city of the Chinese Qi state.
 The ruins of the city lie in modern-day Linzi District, Shandong, China.
-The city was one of the largest and richest in China during the Spring and Autumn Period.
+The city was one of the largest and richest in China during the Spring and Autumn period.
 Upon occupying Linzi in 221 BC, King Ying Zheng of Qin completed his conquest of the Chinese rival states and declared himself the first emperor of China shortly afterwards.
 The ruins of the ancient city were excavated in 1926 by Japanese archaeologists and in 1964 by Chinese archaeologists.

 Layout

 Linzi covered an area of around 668 km2 with the city built between two parallel rivers that ran north–south, the Zi River to its east and the old course of the Xi River to its west.

 The city was surrounded by a 14 km perimeter wall of rammed earth.
 The city consisted of an outer city and an inner city.
 The outer city wall reached a maximum of 43 m in base width, averaging between 20 and 30 m in width.
 The inner city wall reached a maximum of 60 m in base width.
 The city had a sewer and water supply system.

 The palace was located in the inner city, located in the southwestern corner of Linzi.
 A large rammed earth platform was found inside the inner city, commonly referred to as the Duke Huan platform.
 The remains of the platform measure 86 by 70 m and are 14 m high.

 "Seven broad avenues, some 20 m wide and over 4 km long, ran north-south and east-west, roughly forming a grid pattern.
 Four major avenues met in the northeast section of the city.
 This area yielded the richest cultural remains from the Western Zhou to the Han."

 In the Records of the Grand Historian, the population of Linzi in the fourth and third centuries BC was said to be 70,000 households, with at least 210,000 adult males.
 Scholars today believe this was somewhat exaggerated.